 League Locations and Contact Info

-- THE GAME IS 501, CRICKET, AND 701.
+1. THE GAME IS 501, CRICKET, AND 701.
 Teams will consist of 4 players (men or women) a total of 13 games will be played each week.
 All players will pair-up and play 6 games each week according to the score sheet.
 ALL PLAYERS WILL PLAY IN THE 13TH GAME 701.
-GAMES 1-12 ARE ALTERNATING GAMES OF 01 AND CRICKET.
+GAMES 1-12 will be alternating games of 01 and CRICKET.

-- All regular players must play 5 matches for the same team to be eligible for the play-offs.
+3. All regular players must play a minimum of 3 matches for the same team to be eligible for the play-offs.

 MAKE SURE YOUR PLAYERS ARE ELIGIBLE FOR THE PLAY-OFFS.

-- GAME TIME IS 7:00 PM.
+5. GAME TIME IS 7:00 PM.
 Teams will have 15 minutes to show.
-7:30 forfeit.
-At that time, the other team enters their card into the machine and follows the instructions on the game.
+At that time, the team enters their name into the machine and follows the instructions on the game for the forfeit.
 Forfeiture score is 13-0.

 COACHING BY TEAM MEMBERS ONLY!